kush-agra/Dynamic_Walls/README.md

 3. Last we need to set up a cron job

-Start the terminal and the use nano to edit thejob list like so
+Start the terminal and the use nano to edit the job list like so

 ```env EDITOR=nano crontab -e```